eloj/radix-sorting/README.md

 This is only possible because the sort is stable.

-## <a name="ordering"></a> Key derivation; Sort order and floats
+## <a name="key-derivation"></a> Key derivation

-So far we have been using an unsigned integer as the key, which we've sorted in ascending order.
-What if the key we want to sort on is some other type, or if we want to sort in descending order?
+First let's get the question of sorting strings out of the way.

-First off, for a LSB radix sort, the keys really need to be the same width, and narrower is better to keep the number of passes down.
-This means that an LSB implemention is not well suited to sort character strings of any significant length.
+LSB radix sort is inherently columnar.
+The keys must all be the same width, and narrower is better to keep the number of passes down.
+To sort variable length keys you would first have to pad all keys on the left (MSD) side until they're the length of the longest key.

+This is to say, an LSB implemention is not well suited to sort character strings of any significant length.
 For those, a MSB radix sort is better.

-For sorting floats, doubles or other fixed-width keys, or changing the sort order, we can still use the LSB implementation as is.
-The trick is to map the bit-patterns of the key we have onto the unsigned integers.
+For sorting floats, doubles or other fixed-width keys, or changing the sort order, we can still use the LSB implementation as-is.
+The trick is to map the keys onto the unsigned integers.

+We have seen the use of a function (e.g `key_of`), first in order to generalize sorting to different types of input records, and secondly as a means to sort in multiple passes by down-shifting the key.
+This function is sometimes refered to as a _key-extraction_ function.

+I'll use the term _key-derivation_ function instead, because we're not only extracting different parts of a key; using this function to manipulate the key in different ways, _to derive a sort key_, is how we're able to handle signed integers, floating point keys, and chose a sort order.

+### <a name="ordering"></a> Sort order

-If we want to sort unsigned integers in _descending_ order, have the key-derivation function return the bitwise inverse of the key:
+The natural ordering for the unsigned integers is in _ascending_ order.
+If we instead want to sort in _descending_ order, simply have the _key-derivation_ function return the bitwise inverse (or [complement](https://en.wikipedia.org/wiki/Bitwise_operation#NOT)) of the key:

 ```c
 	return ~key; // unsigned (desc)
 ```

+### <a name="signed-keys"></a>Signed integer keys

 To treat the key as a signed integer, we need to manipulate the sign-bit, since by default this is set for negative numbers, meaning they will appear at the end of the result.
-Using the xor operator we flip the top bit, which neatly solves the problem:
+Using the [xor operator](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) we flip the top bit, which neatly solves the problem:

 ```c